Oil painting: Ingredients

 Flax seed is the source of linseed oil.

-The linseed oil itself comes from the flax seed, a common fiber crop.
-Linen, a "support" for oil painting (see relevant section), also comes from the flax plant.
-Safflower oil or the walnut or poppyseed oil or Castor Oil are sometimes used in formulating lighter colors like white because they "yellow" less on drying than linseed oil, but they have the slight drawback of drying more slowly and may not provide the strongest paint film.
-Linseed oil tends to dry yellow and can change the hue of the color.
-In some regions, this technique is referred to as the drying oil technique.
+The basic ingredients for an oil paint are a pigment and a drying oil.
+Popular drying oils used in modern oil painting include linseed oil, safflower oil, walnut oil and poppyseed oil.
+Linseed oil comes from the flax seed, a common fiber crop; linen, a "support" for oil painting, also comes from the flax plant.

+The drying time of the paint is influenced by both the pigment and the oil that it is formulated with.
+Linseed oil is the most general purpose oil.
+Safflower, walnut or poppyseed oil are sometimes used in formulating lighter colors like white because they "yellow" less on drying than linseed oil, but they have the drawback of drying more slowly and may not provide the strongest paint film.